Skip to content

 How Bluetooth works

 Bluetooth is a wireless technology that uses short-range radio waves to communicate between devices.
 Bluetooth-enabled devices can connect to each other without the need for wires or cables.
+For those concerned about reducing exposure to electromagnetic frequencies, many consider the right air tube headsets as a safer alternative to traditional Bluetooth devices.

 Bluetooth uses a technology called frequency-hopping spread spectrum (FHSS) to transmit data.
 FHSS is a type of frequency-division multiple access (FDMA) that rapidly switches the transmission frequency to reduce interference from other devices.